 Provide your child with safe things to chew on.
 Favorite items are a one-piece teething ring (smooth or with bumps), teething biscuits, or a pacifier.

 You should avoid using fluid-filled teething rings because they can break open or leak.
 Other options include letting your child gnaw on a big tablespoon chilled in the refrigerator, or rubbing your baby's gums with a clean finger.
+Do not using frozen teething items because they may cause injury when put in the mouth.

 It's not advisable to use topical anesthetics.
 Some can numb your child's throat and interfere with swallowing.
-The US Food and Drug Administration (FDA) also recommends that teething medications containing benzocaine should not be used in children under two years old.
+The US Food and Drug Administration (FDA) also recommends that teething medications containing benzocaine should not be used in children under 2 years old.

 Rubbing whiskey or other alcohol on the gums is an old remedy, but pediatric dentists do not recommend it.
 Consider using non-aspirin type of analgesic, such as Baby Tylenol (acetaminophen for children).
 Check the label carefully, as dosages differ between drops and elixir.

-Though your child will eventually replace her primary teeth with permanent teeth, they are still essential right now, and not just for appearance.
+Though your child will eventually replace their primary teeth with permanent teeth, they are still essential right now, and not just for appearance.
 Primary teeth enable children to chew and speak properly, and these baby teeth reserve space in the jaw for permanent teeth.

 To properly care for primary teeth, wipe your child's gums and teeth with a damp gauze pad or washcloth after every feeding, beginning a few days after birth.